 Students are encouraged to make an appointment with the course instructor through Blackboard Mail to ask questions and get feedback.
 For instance, you might have some questions about your progress in the course, course content, or concerns about the lab portion of the course.
-Office hours can be conducted face to face, please make an appointment.
+All online appointments will be held in the Chat room.
+Office hours can also be conducted face to face, please make an appointment.